-displacements in the study area.
-Families in the City of Bakersfield and portions of unincorporated Kern County, therefore, would be able to relocate close to their existing homes, and students would likely have the opportunity to remain in their current school districts.
+1 This is a worst-case estimate.
+Per the F-B LGA Community Impact Assessment (Authority 2017), there is a suitable amount of vacant replacement housing available in the zip codes corresponding with all anticipated displacements in the study area.
+Families in the City of Bakersfield and portions of unincorporated Kern County, therefore, would be able to relocate in close proximity to their existing homes, and students would likely have the opportunity to remain in their current school districts.
 The school districts that serve these communities, therefore, would not experience a large reduction in financing as a result of reduced student populations.
 Additionally, the total number of students affected represents a small percentage of the total student body at each of the affected school districts in these jurisdictions.
 Any effect on school district funding, therefore, would be small.